 LIGHT BOX MODIFICATION

 The light box cabinet modification can be built into your upper cabinets, which is used to house and conceal wires and under cabinet lighting.
 Puck lights can also be recessed into the cabinet floor when the light box modification is used.
-This cabinet modification also allows the height of the light box to be manufactured as low as 7/8” for simple wiring and up to 6” high, allowing space to conceal electrical outlets to be mounted and exposed on the bottom side of the cabinet for that streamline look.
-The best part is that it can be removed to allow the installer to drill for wiring, recessed puck lights and electrical boxes.
-The light box will match the cabinet interior so it esthetically blends with the inside of the cabinet and you’ll hardly know it’s even there.
+Some cabinetry firms allow homeowners to dictate the height of the box for this cabinet modification as low as 7/8” for simple wiring and up to 6” high, allowing space to conceal electrical outlets to be mounted and exposed on the bottom side of the cabinet for that streamline look.
+While other semi-custom cabinet firms offer one standard height, which is typically about an 1 ¼” box height, so the door hinge drilling location can remain unchanged.

 RECESSED FLOOR WALL CABINETS

 Another option is called the recessed floor option.
 This is done by raising the floor or bottom of the cabinet upwards, so the cabinet door hangs past the bottom floor of the cabinet.
 This remaining area or void is perfect to conceal puck or LED strip under cabinet lighting when the cabinet door is closed.
 In the above and below photos, there is an additional optional Rout 1 Side Valance Moulding that needs to be ordered which is applied on site at the time of install.